Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 The other thing I love about the LinkedIn profile is it holds a lot of search engine optimization with Google.
 So you don’t have to worry about getting found.
 LinkedIn is going to do a lot of that heavy lifting for you when it comes to search and search inquiries, right?

-You develop your web page or your personal profile, you definitely want to look at having an inventory of what your brand colors are, you know?
+You develop your web page or your personal profile, and you definitely want to look at having an inventory of what your brand colors are, you know?
 Stick to two or three to create consistency, when you develop your assets.

 If you’re creating Quotables or designs or little infographics, make sure your color palette is more or less consistent as you design but more equally, if not more important, make sure that you have a slew of great brand photography.
 And this extends beyond headshots.
 You really need to show your personal brand in action.